guberArmin/PG6301-1-20V-Exam/README.md

 It can happen that
 user gets box right away on coming to `loot`, as server starts counting on first open websocket.
-I felt that it would be just unnecessary strain on servers resources to hold timer for each user connected with websocket and send loot boxes individually, that is why all users recive loot boxes at the same moment.
+I felt that it would be just unnecessary strain on servers resources to hold timer for each user connected with websocket and send loot boxes individually.
+That is why all users recive loot boxes at the same moment.

 ### Running application